Switzerland Company Formations

 Documents you are required to provide:

 - Proof of identity.
-Either passport, national identity card, photographic driving licence
+Passport or national identity card

 - Proof of residential address.
-Gas/electricity bill or credit/debit card bank statement dated within the last 3 months
+Gas or Electricity bill or credit card bank statement dated within the last 3 months

 Swiss Company Name

 The company name must end with SA, AG, Ltd, GmbH or Sàrl.
 We will check the availability of your proposed company name.
 Swiss company names should not resemble any other company name registered with the Swiss Federal Commercial Registry.

 Swiss Resident Director